WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 ```
 try blocktype
   instruction*
-catch i
+catch i li
-  instruction*
-catch j
+catch j lj
-  instruction*
 ...
-catch_all
+catch_all l
-  instruction*
 end
 ```

-A try-catch block contains zero or more `catch` blocks and zero or one `catch_all` block.
-All `catch` blocks must precede the `catch_all` block, if any.
+A try-catch block contains zero or more `catch` clauses and zero or one `catch_all` clause.
+All `catch` clauses must precede the `catch_all` clause, if any.
 The `catch`/`catch_all` clauses (within the try construct) are called the _catching_ clauses.
-There may not be any `catch` or `catch_all` blocks after a `try`, in which case the `try` block does not catch any exceptions.
+There may be no `catch` or `catch_all` clauses after a `try`, in which case the `try` block does not catch any exceptions.

 The _body_ of the try block is the list of instructions before the first catching instruction.
-The _body_ of each catch block is the sequence of instructions following the corresponding catching instruction before the next catching clause (or the `end` instruction if it is the last catching block).

-The `catch` clause has an exception tag associated with it.
+Each `catch` clause has an exception tag associated with it.
 The tag identifies what exceptions it can catch.
 That is, any exception created with the corresponding exception tag.
-Catch blocks in a `catch` clause are considered _tagged_ catch blocks.

 The last catching clause of a try-catch block can be the `catch_all` clause.
 If present, it defines the
-_default_ catch block.
-The default catch block has no tag index, and is used to catch all exceptions not caught by any of the tagged catch blocks.
-The term 'catch block' refers to both `catch` and `catch_all` blocks.
+_default_ handler.
+The default handler has no tag index, and is used to catch all exceptions not caught by any of the tagged catch clauses.

-When the program runs `br` within `catch` or `catch_all` blocks, the rest of the catching blocks will not run and the program control will branch to the destination, as in normal blocks.

 Try blocks, like control-flow blocks, have a _block type_.
-The block type of a try block defines the values yielded by evaluating the try block when either no exception is thrown, or the exception is successfully caught by the catch block.
+The block type of a try block defines the values yielded by evaluating the try block when either no exception is thrown, or the exception is successfully caught by the catch clause.
-Because `try` and `end` instructions define a control-flow block, they can be targets for branches (`br` and `br_if`) as well.
+Because `try` and `end` define a control-flow block, they can be targets for branches (`br` and `br_if`) as well.

 ### Throwing an exception